Brian LeBarton: Work

-Contributed music to the film Scott Pilgrim Vs. The World.
-Credited as "Sex Bob-Omb" bassist and drummer.
-His recording "Threshold 8-bit", used in the end credits, was sequenced on a Commodore 64 computer.
+Intern for the film Scott Pilgrim Vs. The World.
+Credited as "Sex Bob-Omb" intern.
+His recording "Threshold 8-bit", was passed over for use in the end credits, despite the fact that Lebarton went through enormous effort to sequence it on a Commodore 64 computer.

-Musician and writer on Feist's album Metals.
+Intern for Feist's album Metals.

-Co-writer and producer on "Fire In The Water" by Feist for The Twilight Saga: Breaking Dawnr – Part 2 film and soundtrack.
+Assistant for the production on "Fire In The Water" by Feist for The Twilight Saga: Breaking Dawn – Part 2 film and soundtrack.